 2007-2012, I extended the print column to video and produced web content for my art review series – Now On: for City Arts

-Spring 2000 – Life Studies – Duke University’s Museum of Art, (later the Nasher Art Museum) My first time curating an exhibition the show featured life studies by three artists; painter Kent Williams, sculpture Michael Salter, and installation artist Andre Lekberg.
+Spring 2000 – Life Studies – Duke University’s Museum of Art, My first exhibition the show featured life studies by three artists; painter Kent Williams, sculpture Michael Salter, and installation artist Andre Lekberg.

 Fall 2000, Only Human, my second curation project featured ten portraits.
 Artists include Peter Halasz, Dave Kinsey, K-8 (Kate Wentz)